erebos12/system_design/system_design_strategies/readme.md

     - etc.
 - Agree on a standard in your team/organisation !

-## Example: How to figure out writes per second
+## Example to figure out writes per second

 Assumption: 600 Mio requests per month (600 is better to calculate)